Measurement Guide

 The Panel-by-Panel Method

 For each panel, measure the widest point and the tallest point, then multiply to get the area.
 This gives you a bounding rectangle for each surface.
-Because vinyl needs to wrap around edges and into recesses, the bounding rectangle is a better starting point than trying to measure the exact contoured surface area.
+Vinyl needs to wrap around edges and into recesses, so the bounding rectangle is a better starting point than trying to measure the exact contoured surface area.

 Work your way around the vehicle systematically.
 Start at the front and move clockwise: front bumper, hood, driver fender, driver doors, driver quarter panel, rear bumper, trunk or tailgate, passenger quarter panel, passenger doors, passenger fender.
 Then add the roof, mirrors, and rocker panels.